-Besides the observations and priors, final components of the objective function are penalties.
-Two types of penalties were included in the model: catch limit penalty and vector average penalty.
+Besides the observations and priors, final components of the objective function are penalties. three types of penalties were included in the model: catch limit penalty, vector average penalty and ogive smoothing penalty.
 Catch limit penalty was applied to each fishery, to ensure that the model doesn't estimate abundances so low that the recorded removals could not have been taken.
 Vector average penalty was used to encourage YCS to average to 1.
-Penalty multipliers were set to 100 for catch limits and 20 for YCS vector average (for details on penalty calculations see Bull et al. 2012).
+Ogive smoothing penalty was used to encourage allvalues selectivity ogives to be like a fourth-degree polynomial, i.e. smooth in appearance.
+Penalty multipliers were set to 100 for catch limits and 20 for YCS vector average and ogive smoothing penalty (for details on penalty calculations see Bull et al. 2012).